-Recently, I wanted to know how high frogs can jump and how they are able to do this.
-Not only that, I wanted to know more about if they can jump out of the water, how they move and more.
-So, I did some research and tried to find everything about the way a frog jumps and moves around.
+Recently, I wanted to know how high a frog can jump.
+Not only that, I wanted to know how they jump, whether they can jump out of the water, how they move and more.
+So, I did some research and learnt all about the way a frog jumps around.

-So, How high can frogs jump?
+So, how high can a frog jump?
 How high frogs can jump depends on the species.
-But, some people say frogs can jump at least 2 times their own height and the better jumpers (tree frogs for example) can jump up to 10 times their height.
+But frogs can generally jump at least 2 times their own height.
+The better jumpers (tree frogs for example) can jump up to 10 times their height.
 Frogs are much more known for the length of their jump.